ChristeenTJose/AI-vs.-Cryptography/README.md

 # AI-Breaks-Cryptography
+Author: Christeen T Jose

+---
-AI Breaks Cryptography is a research project where i try to break various cryptography algorithms using Deep Learning and Known-Plaintext Attack
+> AI Breaks Cryptography is a research project where i try to break various cryptography algorithms using Deep Learning and Known-Plaintext Attack